lucymonie/notes-learning/03-june-2017/minimax.md

 ## Understanding minimax
-Ihave been working on an unbeatable tic tac toe game for node terminal, and I would ideally like to implement a minimax algorithm, which can be used to create an unbeatable AI player in games of this kind.
+I have been working on an unbeatable tic tac toe game for node terminal, and I would ideally like to implement a minimax algorithm, which can be used to create an unbeatable AI player in games of this kind.

 At the moment I'm using a breadth-first function that examines all possible next states of the game board.
 I use a heuristic function to prioritise a win or prevent a loss.
 If there is no win available or immediate loss to prevent, I use a 'naive' function with a series of if/else statements to choose the next move.